-It is mandatory that anyone entering the library, to sign in using the Services NSW app or the photo app on their phone or by completing a contact tracing slip supplied by the library staff.
-It is strongly encouraged that anyone over the age of 12 to wear a mask while entering our indoor public spaces including our libraries.
-Ku-ring-gai Library staff thank you for your assistance.
+Anyone entering the Library, must sign in using the Services NSW app or the photo app on their phone or by completing a contact tracing slip supplied by the Library staff.
+It is strongly encouraged that anyone over the age of 12 wear a mask while in our indoor public spaces including our Libraries.

 - Browse the shelves and borrow items.